Akash-Ahir/90DaysOfDevOps/2026/day-43/day-43-jobs-steps.md

 <img width="426" height="393" alt="task 1 2" src="https://github.com/user-attachments/assets/5e08bbc1-d591-4795-a453-555729104be9" /><br/>

-**Verify:** Check the workflow graph in the Actions tab — does it show the dependency chain?-yes its show the dependency chain
+**Verify:** Check the workflow graph in the Actions tab — does it show the dependency chain?
+  - it correctly shows the dependency chain between build - test - deploy.
 ---

 ## Task 2: Environment Variables